Azure savings plan for compute

 Savings Plan pricing is calculated based off the pay-as-you-go price for select compute services.
 If the pay-as-you-go price decreases or increases, the Savings Plan rate will reflect this price change.
 Savings Plan savings percentages vary by select compute service and can also fluctuate during the Savings Plans term.
 Regardless of price changes, the hourly commitment you defined will not change.

-Virtual Machines used with both AKS and AVD are eligible for the savings plan.
+Virtual Machines used with AKS, AVD, and ML are eligible for the savings plan.

 Try Azure for free